nothrem/jQuerySmartEllipsis/README.md

     | Some text t…|   combination of previous - equals to original CSS3 text-overflow:ellipsis
     |-------------|

-Automatic function
+Automatic function...

 	<div style="height:2em;" class="ellipsis">Some text that does not fit.</div>

-Will output:
+... will output:

     |-------------|
     | Some text   |   Any element with class 'ellipsis' will be
     | that does…  |   modified automatically when page is loaded
     |-------------|

-Adding tooltip with original text:
+Adding tooltip with original text...

 	<div style="height:2em;">Some text that does not fit.</div>
 	<script>$('div').ellipsis(true);</script>

-Will output:
+... will output:

     |-------------|
     | Some te|----------------------------|   Element will have tooltip with original
     | that do|Some text that does not fit.|   text if hovered by mouse, stylus, etc.
     |--------|----------------------------|

-Updating text:
+Updating text...

     <script>$('div').text('Another text that does not fit.').ellipsis();</script>

-Will add ellipsis to the new text.
+... will add ellipsis to the new text.

     <script>
         $('div').addClass('ellipsis');